Ad-Dhahiriya: British Mandatory period

 In 1921, a violent conflict erupted between the residents of ad-Dhahiriya and Dura.
 It was resolved through the imposition of a hefty fine of 20,000 Egyptian pounds on the "brigands" of Dura.

 In the 1922 census of Palestine conducted by the British Mandate authorities, ad-Dhahiriya had an entirely Muslim population of 2,266 inhabitants, increasing in the 1931 census to 2,930, still all Muslim, in 603 houses.
 In the 1945 statistics the population of Ad-Dhahiriya was 3,760, all Muslims, who owned 60,585 dunams of land according to an official land and population survey.
 166 dunams were plantations and irrigable land, 54,205 for cereals, while 284 dunams were built-up (urban) land.

+The town was the home of ʿĪsā Sulaymān al-Baṭṭāṭ, a local commander during the 1936–1939 Arab revolt.
+His family combined cultivation with animal husbandry along the arid southern margins of the Hebron Hills and was associated with the al-Maṭariyya village coalition.
+At the beginning of the revolt, Battat’s group attacked the ad-Dhahiriyya police station and seized its armory.
+By 1938, he commanded a force of approximately fifty to sixty fighters operating across the western Hebron district.
+In January 1938 al-Battat assassinated British archaeologist J. L. Starkey.
+In May of the same year, British authorities announced in that Battat had been killed at ad-Dhahiriyya, although Palestinian and Zionist sources cited by Roy Marom and Yosef Garfinkel attest to his death at Bayt Jibrin due to internal rebel rivalries.

 Jordanian period

 In the wake of the 1948 Arab–Israeli War, and after the 1949 Armistice Agreements, ad-Dhahiriya came under Jordanian rule.
 The first village council was established in 1963.

 The Jordanian census of 1961 found 4,199 inhabitants in Ad-Dhahiriya.
 In 1963, a village council was established to administer al-Dhahiriya.